joeivans/joeivans/README.md

 ![Background image of nice mountains](./docs/images/background.jpeg)

-I’m Joe, a freelance software engineer and USMC veteran.
+I’m Joe, a software engineer and USMC veteran.

-I worked for 6 years as an enterprise software engineer, developing mostly B2B backend web services.
-When the 2020 pandemic seemed endless, I chose to resign from the enterprise and study algorithms to further my own personal growth.
-I found leaving my favorite role as a Senior Software Engineer very difficult but also very promising.

-Every day since then, I've solved at least one algorithmic coding challenge to keep my skills sharp.
+Every day I solve at least one algorithmic coding challenge to keep my skills sharp.
 I've started documenting this work since the beginning of 2023 and will continue to do so.
+I sometimes add new challenges to the repo and sometimes subsequent attempts.
+Sometimes I only perform repo maintenance tasks.

 If there's anything I can help you with, please let me know!